-In short, when authentication is required (Episerver sends HTTP status code 401), a redirect sends the user to an identity provider that after authentication sends back claims about the user.
-You can use role claims to assign access rights to content or enable access to edit mode.
-There is no user interface to manage roles and users synchronized from the identity provider; everything that is synchronized is visible for setting access rights by an editor.
+In short, when autentication is required (EPiServer sends HTTP status code 401) a redirect sends the user to an identity provider that after authentication sends back claims about the user.
+Role claims can be used to assign access rights to content or enable access to edit mode

-To support assigning access rights to role claims or sending notifications to a user that is not logged in, users and roles are synchronized to the database.
-The synchronization of users and roles is triggered when an identity provider sends back claims about a user to Episerver.
+To be able to support assigning access rights to role claims or sending notifications to a user that is not logged in all users and roles are synchronized to the database.
+The synchronization of users and roles is triggered when an identity provider sends back claims about a user to EPiServer.

-Federated security was originally implemented in Windows Identity Foundation (WIF), but is fully integrated into the core framework (as of .NET 4.5).
-Since the release of .NET 4.5, Microsoft has developed a new module called Microsoft.Owin.Security.WSFederation that simplifies configuration but builds on the same proven platform support.
-This module requires the OWIN framework, which contains abstractions to simplify building .NET middleware that need to run on multiple hosts.
-See OWIN and Episerver.
+Federated security was originally implemented in Windows Identity Foundation (WIF), but is as of .NET 4.5 fully integrated into the core framework.
+Microsoft has since the release of .NET 4.5 developed a new module called Microsoft.Owin.Security.WSFederation which simplifies configuration but builds on the same proven platform support.
+This module requires the OWIN framework which contains abstractions to simplify building .NET middleware that need to run on multiple hosts.
+See more details about OWIN and EPiServer.